kworam/ProcScript/README.md

 	 App.corsTestProc.isDbPopulated

 The JavaScript stack trace is listed under the heading `JavaScript Error Object:`.

 The debugging tools in many browsers allow you to click on any line in the JavaScript stack trace to go straight to the associated line in the JavaScript source.

-The Proc call stack is listed under the heading `ProcScript Call Stack:`.
+The Proc call stack is listed under the heading `Proc Call Stack:`.

+Note that the ProcScript call stack starts with `Thread Id: 0 Created ...`.
+This is not an operating system thread but a *virtual* ProcScript thread.
+When a *root* Proc runs, ProcScript allocates a virtual *thread* to it and uses it to maintain the call stack for the *root* Proc and any of its descendant Procs.

 This call stack contains the chain of Proc Instances that called each other leading up to the exception.
 Each entry in the Proc call stack is of the form `Proc Name`.`Block Function Name`.
 In the example above, block function `isDbPopulated` in Proc `App.corsTestProc` called Proc `App.initDbProc`.
 The unhandled